 1. Change Your Lifestyle

 Counting sheep may not be the ideal method in this case.
-Certain lifestyle changes, diet modification, and routine exercise can help you decrease chances of experiencing acid reflux and therefore improving the quality of sleep.
+Certain lifestyle changes, diet modification, and routine exercise can help you decrease chances of experiencing acid reflux and, therefore, improve the quality of your sleep.

-- Avoid going to sleep right away when you have just had dinner.
-Wait it out for at least 3 to 4 hours before you hit the sack.
+You should also avoid going to sleep right after dinner.
+Wait for at least 3 to 4 hours before you hit the sack.

 2. Get a New Mattress